 |Best Value||Van Ness Cat Starter Kit||

 |Premium Choice||Pet Safe Self-Cleaning Litter Box||

 1. IRIS USA Clean Pet Open Top Litter Box — Best Overall

 |Purpose:||Easy access, flicking prevention|

-Overall, we loved the IRIS USA Clean Pet Open Top Litterbox the most.
+As the best overall litter box for kittens, we loved the IRIS USA Clean Pet Open Top Litter Box.
 This selection is large, easy to climb inside, and efficient.
 Your kitten should have no issues finding the box, which is one of the most important factors to consider.

 There is a simple front entry point with bolstered sides all around that snaps into the base.
 These raised areas prevent your kitten from slinging the litter out of the box and making bigger messes.
 You can take them off when you need to for routine maintenance and cleaning.

 The plastic is safe and easy to wipe down.
 Once you change out the litter completely, you can sanitize it without worrying about smell retention.
 It’s also large enough that you won’t have to replace the entire box once your kitten reaches maturity.

 The design is perfect for helping your kitten feel secure without being too enclosed or exposed.
 There are no unique qualities that this litter box has as far as special features are concerned, but it does the job well.
 It even comes with a scooper as a bonus.

 2. Van Ness Cat Starter Kit – Best Value